 Jesus had taught his disciples to pray in times of peace.
+To pray confidently and with contentment.
 Here he modeled prayer in the midst of suffering.
-What had been instructed in the classroom was now illustrated in crisis.
-I wouldn’t be surprised if Ryle, that old Anglican preacher, had this instance in mind when he said, “Death beds are great revealers of secrets.”
+What has been instructed in the classroom is now illustrated in crisis.
+It wouldn’t be surprising if Ryle, that old Anglican preacher, had this instance in mind when he said, “Death beds are great revealers of secrets.”
 Jesus stared death square in the eyes, knowing his fate was inescapable.
 How did he face it?
 On his knees in prayer.
 His teaching on prayer was more than theory.
 It was tested and proven true.
 This was prayer in its truest and purest form.

 Help: Confidence in God’s Ability.
 Then Jesus cries out, “All things are possible for you.
 Remove this cup from me” (Mark 14:36).
 In desperation, this is where prayer begins: knowing that God can do the impossible.
 There’s no prayer without this!
 And who knows better than Jesus that God can do the impossible?